-The term that is used to describe this condition is bulbar symptoms, which refer to the weakness and lack of coordination of the muscles that control speech, swallowing, the ability to maintain an open upper airway, and the ability to clear away saliva.
-Bulbar symptoms involve the part of the brain known as the medulla oblongata (the "bulb-like" structure) at the top of the spinal column.
-Essentially, the brain is not able to send signals to the muscles in the tongue, lips, mouth, and throat.
+The term that is used to describe these speech and swallowing changes is bulbar symptoms, which refers to the area of the brain that controls the muscle movements for speech and swallowing, as well as the ability to maintain an open upper airway and the ability to clear away saliva.
+Bulbar symptoms involve the part of the brain known as the medulla oblongata (the "bulb like" structure) at the top of the spinal column.
+Essentially, the brain is not able to send signals to the muscles in the tongue, lips, mouth and throat.
 Over time, the muscles become weak and nonfunctional.
-In order to adjust to these weakened muscles in the mouth, you can make changes in how, where, and when you speak, and what you do to be understood.
+In order to adjust to these weakened muscles in the mouth, you can make changes in how, where and when you speak and what you do to be understood.

-To be an effective speaker with ALS:
+To be an effective speaker

+with ALS:

 In general, it will be easier for people to understand you if you talk while facing your listener in a place that is quiet and well lit.
 This arrangement helps listeners hear you more clearly as well as see your mouth and facial expressions.
-Recognize that your speech may be clear in one situation but not in others, for example, when you are tired, emotionally stressed, or when there is background noise, your speech may be more difficult to understand.
+Recognize that your speech may be clear in one situation but not in others.
+For example, when you are tired, emotionally stressed or when there is background noise, your speech may be more difficult to understand.

 - Try getting your listener's attention before you start.
-Say the person's name or give a tap on the shoulder to provide a cue so he/she is ready to pay close attention. - State your topic first in order to help listeners understand the meaning of what you are saying, even if they do not catch every word.
+Say the person's name or give a tap on the shoulder to provide a cue so they are ready to pay close attention. - State your topic first in order to help listeners understand the meaning of what you are saying, even if they do not catch every word.
 If you change the topic, alert your listener.
 Sometimes your speech may be more easily understood if you write the topic or keywords, such as "medicine." - Ask your listeners if they understand you.
 Sometimes people will pretend to do so because they do not want to embarrass you or themselves.
 If you are unsure, ask them to repeat or explain what you said.
-This effort by the speaker generally is a very welcome suggestion for the listener. - You also should be prepared to shift to writing if you are able or use other communication devices, as needed.
+This effort by the speaker generally is a very welcome suggestion for the listener.

+• You also should be prepared to shift to writing or texting using a smartphone if you are able or use other communication devices, as needed.